-The sales team is able to create a mix to your specifications, contingent upon inventory availability.
+Our sales team is able to create a mix to your specifications, contingent upon inventory availability.
 Custom mixes must be ordered in whole pound increments and a 5% custom mix charge is added to the total.

 A cover crop is a fast-growing species that is used to protect soil and water resources.
 A companion crop grows rapidly and provides long-term protection for the desired plants.

 Calibrating a drill or broadcast seeder is dependent upon seed bulk density and required application rates.
 Many native and naturalized seed mixes contain a mix of large, fluffy seeds and small, dense seeds.
 Some drills have special seed boxes that can meter large, fluffy seed.
-Many native seed mixes are planted at 10-20 lb per acre (1/4-1/2 lb per 1,000 sq ft).
+Many native seed mixes are planted at 10-20 lb. per acre (1/4-1/2 lb. per 1,000 sq. ft.).

 A simple method for calibrating a seeder is to add a bulking agent (kitty litter) to create an even flow of seed.
-Add 40 lb of a bulking agent to 10 lb of seed and calibrate for 50 lb per acre (1 lb bulking agent to 1/4 lb of seed per 1,000 sq ft).
+Add 40 lb. of a bulking agent to 10 lb. of seed and calibrate for 50 lb. per acre (1 lb. bulking agent to 1/4 lb. of seed per 1,000 sq. ft.).
 Divide the seed into proportional areas of the project.
 Start seeding at a lower rate than the calculated rate.
 If possible, plan on seeding half of the seed in one direction and make a second pass with the remaining half of the seed in a direction perpendicular to the first direction.

-Many native seeds require long germination periods and ideal conditions (proper temperature, light or light period, moisture and physiological conditions).
-Often, the seedlings of long-lived, deep-rooted perennials produce more root structure than top growth, making the plants hard to see.
-Typically, a native meadow takes 2-3 years to become fully recognizable.
+Many native seeds have long germination periods and require particular conditions (proper temperature, light or light period, moisture and physiological conditions).
+We often see germination within four weeks of field corn emerging from the soil.
+The seedlings of long-lived, deep-rooted perennials typically produce more root structure than top growth, making the plants hard to identify.
+Some species in a native meadow take two to three years to become fully recognizable.
 Perennial plants do not produce flowers and seed heads until they have well-established roots.
 During this period, vigilant weed control (high mowing and/or an herbicide application) is necessary to assist in establishment.
-See “"Expectations of your Native Species":/resources/planting-guide/expectations-of-your-native-species/”, p.

-The natural process of burning, which is uniquely beneficial to native species, generally occurs during the dormant season or early spring.
+The natural process of burning, which is beneficial to native species, generally occurs during the dormant season or early spring.
 The benefits of burning can be replaced by mowing during the dormant season.
 While winter burns or mowing generally favor forb production and wildlife, late spring or summer burns or mowing increase grass production and control more woody vegetation.